elmtree-askmo/cloudcannon-app/content/learn/sociology/what-is-the-relationship-between-democracy-and-public-assembly-and-how-did-the-militarys-role-support-demonstrations-in-egypt.md

 url: /learn/sociology/questions/what-is-the-relationship-between-democracy-and-public-assembly-and-how-did-the-militarys-role-support-demonstrations-in-egypt
 score: -1.0
 related_article1:
-    id: 168979
+    id: 168985
-    title: Why was the physical occupation of urban space, such as Tahrir Square, crucial during the Arab Spring?
+    title: >-
+        How did the transformation of public spaces influence national identity in Egypt?
     subject: Sociology
-    url: /learn/sociology/questions/why-was-the-physical-occupation-of-urban-space-such-as-tahrir-square-crucial-during-the-arab-spring
+    url: /learn/sociology/questions/how-did-the-transformation-of-public-spaces-influence-national-identity-in-egypt
 related_article2:
+    id: 168977
+    title: >-
+        In what ways did Tahrir Square serve as a symbol of daily life and political assembly before and during the revolution?
+    subject: Sociology
+    url: /learn/sociology/questions/in-what-ways-did-tahrir-square-serve-as-a-symbol-of-daily-life-and-political-assembly-before-and-during-the-revolution
+related_article3:
     id: 168979
+    title: >-
-    title: Why was the physical occupation of urban space, such as Tahrir Square, crucial during the Arab Spring?
+        Why was the physical occupation of urban space, such as Tahrir Square, crucial during the Arab Spring?
     subject: Sociology
     url: /learn/sociology/questions/why-was-the-physical-occupation-of-urban-space-such-as-tahrir-square-crucial-during-the-arab-spring
-related_article3:
-    id: 168976
-    title: How did urban planning policies under Mubarak influence the development of public spaces in Egypt?
-    subject: Sociology
-    url: /learn/sociology/questions/how-did-urban-planning-policies-under-mubarak-influence-the-development-of-public-spaces-in-egypt
-related_article4:
-    id: 168976
-    title: How did urban planning policies under Mubarak influence the development of public spaces in Egypt?
-    subject: Sociology
-    url: /learn/sociology/questions/how-did-urban-planning-policies-under-mubarak-influence-the-development-of-public-spaces-in-egypt
-related_article5:
-    id: 168980
-    title: What were the government policies on public space during political demonstrations, and how did they affect civic pride and urban conditions?
-    subject: Sociology
-    url: /learn/sociology/questions/what-were-the-government-policies-on-public-space-during-political-demonstrations-and-how-did-they-affect-civic-pride-and-urban-conditions
 ---

 &nbsp;